-- 1972 - In May the OSHA Training Institute was established to train inspectors and inform the public.
-In June the first standard was issued to address asbestos, focused on protecting workers from lung cancer, asbestosis, and mesothelioma.
+- 1972 - In May, the OSHA Training Institute was established to train inspectors and inform the public.
+The first standard was issued to address asbestos, focused on protecting workers from lung cancer, asbestos, and mesothelioma in June.
 In November, construction safety standards were issued.

-- 1974 - The vinyl chloride standard was issued to address the dangers of liver cancer due to worker exposure along with 14 other cancer causing substances.
+- 1974 - The vinyl chloride standard was issued to address the dangers of liver cancer due to worker exposure and 14 other cancer-causing substances.

 - 1977 - The Standards Deletion Project is launched to simplify or delete more than 1,000 safety standards.
 They changed more than 900 standards as a result.

-- 1978 - The cotton dust standard was issued, protecting textile workers from “brown lung” or byssinosis.
+- 1978 - The cotton dust standard was issued, protecting textile workers from "brown lung".
 In addition, a lead standard is issued.

-- 1980 - OSHA coverage is extended to federal workers.
+- 1980 - OSHA coverage extended to federal workers.

-- 1982 - The Voluntary Protection Program is established, recognizing workplaces with exemplary health and safety management systems.
+- 1982 - The Voluntary Protection Program recognizes workplaces with exemplary health and safety management systems.

 - 1986 - Ground-fault circuit interrupter standard is issued to protect construction workers.